SpectraL519/cpp-gl/docs/graph.md

 * **`graph.remove_vertices_from(vertex_id_range)`**:
   * *Template Parameters*:
     * `IdRange: type_traits::c_sized_range_of<types::id_type>` – A range of vertex IDs, which must satisfy the size and type constraints.
-  * Removes multiple vertices from the graph based on a range of vertex IDs.
+  * *Description*: Removes multiple vertices from the graph based on a range of vertex IDs.
 The IDs are sorted in descending order and duplicate IDs are removed before deletion.
   * *Parameters*:
     * `vertex_id_range: const IdRange&` – A range of vertex IDs to remove.
   * *Return type*: `void`